 Aerosol and Greenhouse Gas Monitoring

-The DMSat-1 satellite is a 15-kilogram, 20x30x40cm microsatellite developed by the Space Flight Laboratory (SFL) for the Mohammend Bin Rashid Space Centre (MBRSC) in Dubai.
+Launched 22 March 2021, the DMSat-1 satellite is a 15-kilogram, 20 x 30 x 40 cm microsatellite developed by Space Flight Laboratory (SFL) for the Mohammed Bin Rashid Space Centre (MBRSC) in Dubai.

 SFL’s Next-generation Earth Monitoring and Observation (NEMO) platform technology, which incorporates high performance ground target tracking capability, is a key enabler for the mission.

 DMSat-1 leverages past developments at SFL for a rapidly developed mission that will incorporate two payloads.
-The primary payload is a multispectral polarimeter used to monitor aerosols – fine particles of liquid and solids in the upper atmosphere normally caused by man-made sources, but also correlating to natural phenomena such as dust storms.
+The primary payload is a multispectral polarimeter used to monitor aerosols (fine particles of liquids and solids in the upper atmosphere normally caused by man-made sources) and to correlate these aerosols to natural phenomena such as dust storms.
 The secondary instrument is a pair of spectrometers that will enable MBRSC to detect greenhouse gases like carbon dioxide and methane over the United Arab Emirates.

-- Measures two polarization states 0 deg linear and 90 deg linear
+- Measures two polarization states: 0 degrees linear and 90 degrees linear

 - 1% accuracy in measurement of degree of linear polarization